Master3307/Bongo_Cat_Spam/README.md

-# Bongo Cat Spam (BCat) — Minimal README
+# Bongo Cat Spam

 This repo contains installer and plugin scripts for running the Bongo Cat automation in Steam.
+This currently only works on KDE systems.

 Quick install (single command, no repo clone):